ajaysharma1258/sshmx/README.md

 sshmx
 ```

-* Prompts you with an `fzf` selector of available sessions.
+* Prompts you with an `fzf` selector of available sessions
-* Selected hosts open as **new windows** in your tmux session.
+* Selected hosts open as **new windows** in your tmux session
-* If run outside tmux, a new session named `sshmx` is created.
+* If run outside tmux, a new session named `sshmx` is created

+---

 ### Add a new session